-In table 3, we examine in more detail whether the bank's lending behavior seems related to factors affecting a firm's need for credit.
-Column (3) shows that no variable that we observe seems to explain why a firm's credit limit was changed: firms were not more likely to get an increase in limit if they had hit the limit in the previous year, if their projected sales (according to the bank itself) or their current sales had gone up, if their ratio of profits to sales had risen, or if their current ratio (the ratio of current assets to current liabilities, a standard indicator, in India as well as in the US, of how secure a working capital loan is) had increased.
+In Table 3, we examine in more detail whether the bank's lending behaviour seems related to factors affecting a firm's need for credit.
+Column (3) shows that no variable that we observe seems to explain why a firm's credit limit was changed: firms were not more likely to get an increase in limit if they had hit the limit in the previous year, if their projected sales (according to the bank itself) or their current sales had gone up, if their ratio of profits to sales had risen, or if their current ratio (the ratio of current assets to current liabilities, a standard indicator, in India as well as in the U.S., of how secure a working capital loan is) had increased.
 Turning to the direction of the changes, only an increase in projected sales or current sales predicts an increase in granted limit.
 The only variable that predicts the size of the increase in the credit limit is projected sales but this could well be due to reverse causality: the bank officers could be more likely to predict an increase in sales when they are preparing to give a larger credit extension to the firm.
+The same is true for old and young clients, suggesting that lack of information does not explain the result.